Smoked salmon sold in 10 states recalled over listeria contamination

-MIAMI (WFLA) — The Food and Drug Administration has announced a recall of smoked salmon sold in 10 states over a potential listeria contamination.
+MIAMI (WFLA) — The Food and Drug Administration has announced a recall of smoked salmon sold in 10 states, including New York, over potential listeria contamination.

 The FDA said St. James Smokehouse of Miami voluntarily recalled 93 cases of Scotch Reserve Scottish Salmon after a routine sampling by the Washington State Department of Agriculture detected the bacteria in the product.